Antarctic gateway cities: 21st century

 Though the cities operated almost entirely independently through most of their history as Antarctic gateways, the cities have made efforts to build relationships with one another in the 21st century.
 In 2009, officials from each city met in Christchurch and signed a "Statement of Intent Between the Southern Rim Gateway Cities to Antarctica" to promote peaceful cooperation among the cities.
 The statement expired two and a half years later.
 From 2017 to 2020, an Australian-led project called Antarctic Cities recruited partners from each of the gateway cities to study their relationship with one another and with Antarctica.
 The project aimed to transition the cities from gateways, which participate in purely transportation activities, to custodial cities, which also participate in Antarctic stewardship activities.
 If geographic proximity to Antarctica is not considered necessary, other cities could also be called Antarctic gateways or become gateways in the future.
 For instance, Shanghai has a growing role through the Polar Research Institute of China and could potentially become recognized as a gateway city in the future.

 Public relationship to Antarctica

 A 2020 survey found that roughly three-quarters of respondents from each of the gateway cities felt Antarctica was "very/fairly important to the city's identity."
 A majority of respondents also reported feeling "very/fairly responsible for Antarctica's future" and that it was important for their city to develop a relationship with Antarctica to promote better care for the environment.
 In recent years the cities have seen efforts by municipal officials to promote stronger relationships with the continent, such as Antarctic festivals, education programs for K-12 students, museum exhibits, and public outreach campaigns.

 Cities

 Punta Arenas

 Punta Arenas is located on the Southern Cone near the Antarctic Peninsula.
 More than 20 national Antarctic programs travel through Punta Arenas, more than any other gateway city.
-In 2016 the municipal government launched a project to increase infrastructure and promote cultural connection to Antarctica.
+In 2016 the municipal government launched a project to increase infrastructure and promote a cultural connection to Antarctica.